Will Benson Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.

-- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.85).
+- The Padres have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.

-- Lugo (3-4) gets the starting nod for the Padres in his 11th start of the season.
-He has a 4.01 ERA in 51 2/3 innings pitched, with 47 strikeouts.

-- In his most recent appearance on Sunday, the righty threw five innings against the Washington Nationals, giving up three earned runs while surrendering seven hits.
+- His most recent appearance came on Tuesday, June 20 against the San Francisco Giants, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.

-- In 10 games this season, the 33-year-old has put up a 4.01 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .275 to opposing hitters.
+- In 14 games this season, the 32-year-old has put up an ERA of 2.90, with 7.7 strikeouts per nine innings.
+Opponents are hitting .209 against him.

 © 2023 Data Skrive.
 All rights reserved.